-Moderate environmental risk (E-3 issuer profile score) is largely associated with the company's sewerage operations.
+Yorkshire Water's E-3 score is largely associated with the company's sewerage operations.
 Treatment of sewage carries environmental risk, and failures can result in fines and reputational damage.
 In particular, discharges from combined sewers can affect beaches and bathing waters.
-In November 2021, Ofwat and the Environment Agency announced a "major investigation" into sewage treatment works, and beginning in March 2022 enforcement cases were opened against Yorkshire Water and five other companies.
+In November 2021, Ofwat and the Environment Agency announced a "major investigation" into sewage treatment works, and in March 2022 enforcement cases were opened against Yorkshire Water and four other companies.
+In December 2023, three companies, including Yorkshire Water, were notified of provisional findings on which to respond, and Ofwat expects to publish a draft decision during the first quarter of 2024.
 Companies found to have made illegal discharges could face material fines and penalties.
-Yorkshire Water's performance on environmental measures has also weakened, leading to a two-star rating in the Environment Agency's 2021 environmental performance report on the water companies.
+Yorkshire Water had been a relatively solid performer on environmental measures, historically.
 Water shortages are likely to grow more acute with climate change, increasing investment needs for UK water companies.
 However, these pressures are likely to be lower in the north of England than in other regions.